Bisquick Sausage Breakfast Casserole

 food in a baking dish on a table, with breakfast casserole

 You can also prepare everything for this sausage egg casserole the night before, and bake the next morning.
-It also freezes well, so great for individual servings when needed.
+This easy casserole recipe also freezes well, so it’s great to make individual servings for when they needed.

 The entire family will jump out of bed ready to devour this Bisquick breakfast casserole recipe.
 Yet you won’t have to get up early to make this quick and easy recipe.
 It’s made in less than an hour.

-I love an easy breakfast casserole that incorporates a variety of foods into a one dish meal and well-rounded breakfast.
+I love an easy breakfast casserole that incorporates a variety of foods into a one dish meal and well-rounded breakfast, just like our Cheesy Ham and Potato Casserole.
 Checking all the boxes, this easy breakfast casserole recipe is the perfect start to the day.

 • EASY – This breakfast casserole is so simple to whip together, and you can make it ahead of time too.